 About Me

-As well as my private practice I manage a charity counselling project, mentoring trainee counsellors and handling complex cases.
-With experience in both the NHS and charity sector, I’ve worked with a wide range of clients.
+Before focusing exclusively on my private practice, I gained valuable experience managing a charity counselling project, mentoring trainee counsellors, and handling complex cases.
+I also worked within the NHS and the charity sector, supporting a wide range of clients with diverse needs.

-As a dedicated counsellor and psychotherapist, I approach my work with curiosity and attentiveness.
-I actively listen to my clients, often identifying insights they may not have recognised themselves.
+As a Counsellor and Psychotherapist, Kat Scurr, these experiences shape the way I support clients today.
+I approach my work with curiosity and attentiveness, actively listening and often identifying insights clients may not have recognised themselves.
 My goal is to support and guide clients in understanding the “how,” “why,” “what,” “when,” and “where” of their experiences.
-I liken this process to assembling a jigsaw puzzle—helping clients piece together their thoughts, emotions, and experiences to gain greater clarity and self-awareness.
-This passion for deep understanding is one of the reasons I specialise in trauma, particularly its long-term effects and its impact on the body.
+I liken this process to assembling a jigsaw puzzle – helping clients piece together their thoughts, emotions, and experiences to gain greater clarity and self‑awareness.
+This passion for deep understanding is one of the reasons I specialise in trauma, particularly its long‑term effects and its impact on the body.

 When I’m Not At Work